Gurpreetkharoud1579/StoreContacts/README.md

 # StoreContacts
 StoreContacts is simple web application used to store contact details (name, phone, email and address ).
-This is created to showcase how MongoDB(Database) , ejs(template engine) and Node Js works.
+This is created to showcase how MongoDB(Database) , ejs(template engine), express and Node Js works.

+This project includes Create, Read and Delete operations.
 HOW TO USE:
 Step1: Clone or download it
 Step2: Do npm i